Introduction

 What color shade of cloth should I use?

-Different shade cloth color absorbs and reflects sunlight in different ways depending on their application.
+Different shades of cloth color absorb and reflect sunlight in various ways depending on their application.

 The common shade cloth colors we often see are black, white, grey, red, and green shade cloth.